hectorpefo/prepublication/_posts/2019-02-08-Nine-Cards.md

 # Nine-card game played optimally.
 Players are 0 and 1, cards are 1 to 9.

-# Nine-card game played optimally.
-Players are 0 and 1, cards are 1 to 9.

 def handWins(hand):
 	if len(hand) < 3:
 		return False